DhavalGojiya/setup-solr-action/CONTRIBUTING.md

 ## 🙌 Thank You

 Every contribution counts!
-Whether it's fixing a typo, improving documentation, or suggesting a new feature — we appreciate your effort 💙.
+Whether it's fixing a typo, improving documentation, or suggesting a new feature — we appreciate your efforts 💙.